zarhus/docs/docs/supported-targets/rpi4.md

 ## Description and Resources

 The Raspberry Pi 4 is a versatile single-board computer suitable for a wide range of applications.
-This guide walks through building Zarhus OS from the `rpi4` branch in `meta-zarhus`, flashing the OS onto an SD card, and accessing the device via UART for debugging.
+This guide walks through building Zarhus OS using `meta-zarhus`, flashing the OS onto an SD card, and accessing the device via UART for debugging.

 Additional resources for the Raspberry Pi 4: